Dear Friends and Neighbors,

 We need to hold criminals accountable for their actions, not go easier on crime.
 While the majority party is pushing these bills they are also moving legislation that may not be constitutional and punishes law-abiding citizens.

-- House Bill 1240 would ban the sale, production or transfer most semi-auto firearms aka “assault weapons”.
+- House Bill 1240 would ban the sale, production or transfer most semi-auto firearms aka “assault weapons.”
 It contains an emergency clause that goes into effect immediately after the governor signs it.
-HB 1240 does not require confiscation of currently This legislation goes against the recent U.S. Supreme Court Bruen decision and the upcoming federal district court ruling on the California “assault weapons ban,” which most believe will be overturned.
+This legislation goes against the recent U.S. Supreme Court Bruen decision and the upcoming federal district court ruling on the California “assault weapons ban,” which most believe will be overturned.
 This ban will have a greater impact on law-abiding citizens than the individuals who commit crimes.

 - House Bill 1143 would impair your right to buy, sell or keep arms.
 The measure would impose various training and testing requirements on law-abiding gun owners and retailers before they can exercise their constitutional rights.